sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 are lots of good articles and videos on the topic, though [this article](http://www.catb.org/esr/structure-packing) seems to be the most popular.

-For better or worse, my math background led me to be curious about when the strategy above is or isn't optimal.
+For better or worse, my undergraduate math background led me to be curious about when the strategy above is or isn't optimal.
 More specifically:

 - **Does ordering structure members from largest to smallest alignment always give a size minimal layout?** <br>It turns out that the answer is no, but we can describe a class of "simple" structures where the answer always is yes!